-Kate Newby is a Calgary based award-winning director, actor, and festival curator whose work in new play development and the staging of contemporary plays has appeared on numerous stages across western Canada.
+Kate Newby is a Calgary based award-winning theatre maker whose work in new play development and the staging of contemporary plays has appeared on numerous stages across western Canada.

 Kate has received five theatre awards and eighteen nominations for directing, acting and production.
-She holds a BFA Acting degree from The University of Alberta and an MFA Directing degree from The University of Calgary.
+She holds an MFA Directing degree from The University of Calgary.

 Fund Development Associate

-Meg Farhall is a Calgary based actor, theatre maker and arts educator.
-She is excited to be Artistic Associate – Fund Development for Handsome Alice and is also currently working on the inVISIBLE project as a collaborator.
-She is a founder and ensemble cast member of The Late, Late Breakfast Show; a company committed to developing provocative and inclusive sketch comedy.
+Meg Farhall is a Calgary based actor, theatre maker, and arts educator.
+In addition to being an associate with Handsome Alice, Meg is a founder and ensemble member of The Late, Late Breakfast Show; a company committed to developing provocative and inclusive sketch comedy.

 As an arts educator, Meg has worked for many local programs including Pumphouse Theatre, Alberta Jr. High Drama Festival, Shakespeare Company Outreach and more.
 Meg is currently film and TV associate at Company of Rogues Actors’ Studio and was formerly the Artistic Director of Alberta High School of Fine Arts (2008-2009).

 Meg holds a Theatre Arts Diploma in Performance from Mount Royal College (2000), a BFA Acting degree (2002) and a B.Ed.
 Drama Education degree (2005) from The University of Lethbridge.